Akwa Ibom: Police gun down serial killer, two gang members

 MacDon explained that when the SWAT squad traced the hoodlums to their hideouts in Cross River State, they resisted arrest and engaged the operatives in a gun duel.

-He also explained that the hoodlums have been terrorising some Akwa Ibom communities in the past six months, and killing, maiming and robbing their victims, especially females.
+He also explained that the hoodlums have been terrorising some Akwa Ibom communities in the past six months, and killing, maiming and robbing their victims, mostly females.

 He stated: “In the last six months, the Residents of Use Ntuen, Okobo Ibiono and Ikot Ambang in Ibiono Ibom Local Government Area, Itu and Ikot Ekpene local Government Areas of Akwa Ibom State and part of Uyo have lived in palpable fear of a dreaded serial killer and armed robber, one Malachi Friday Uwem (24).